Gilead-BioStats/gsm/tests/testthat/_snaps/Disp_Map_Raw.md

       -- Checking Input Data for `Disp_Map_Raw()` --

       x df is not a data.frame()
+      x the following columns not found in df: SubjectID, StudDCReason, StudCompletion, TrtDCReason, TrtCompletion x NA check not run
+      x Empty Value check not run
+      x Unique Column Check not run
+      x df is not a data.frame()
-      x the following columns not found in df: SUBJID, SITEID, DCREASCD x NA check not run
+      x the following columns not found in df: SubjectID, SiteID x NA check not run
       x Empty Value check not run
       x Unique Column Check not run